-The onboard air conditioner uses far less energy as compared to the heating system in winters so if you were to compare the energy consumption while using AC vs heating system on a Tesla, you’re better off using AC in hot weather.
+The onboard air conditioner uses far less energy as compared to the heating system in winters, so if you were to compare the energy consumption while using AC vs the heating system on a Tesla, you’re better off using AC in hot weather.

 29. Cool it when still plugged in